dmwm/PHEDEX/Documentation/README/README-Agents.txt

 		time should be a small number (e.g. 7), or something fairly large (a few minutes: 120-600).

-  -stagehost	These options are used by Castor-related agent and -stagepool	force values for the STAGE_HOST and STAGE_POOL environment variables, respectively.

   -node		For the agents that work with TMDB, this option sets the PhEDEx node name for the agent.
 The name must be
 		known in the node tables.